-It was during his time as a Buckeye - Ohio State won a Big Ten title in 1986 and 1987 was Bruce's final season as coach - that he forged a relationship with Bruce that has only been strengthened through the tests of time and change.
+It was during his time as a Buckeye when he forged a relationship with Bruce that has only been strengthened through the tests of time and change.

 "My relationship with him [Earle] is extremely close, second only to my father," Meyer said during the news conference to announce his hiring at Ohio State...17 days after his father, Bud, passed away.

 "Every step of my career, every part of my family life, Coach Bruce has always been there.
 So close that he was gracious enough to speak at my father's funeral just last Friday."

 First Year: Coach of the Year

-He followed that first year with a 9-3 record in his second year with the Falcons, including another win over Missouri.
-After BG opened the season with eight consecutive wins, the program cracked both the Associated Press and ESPN/USA Today Top 25 polls for the first time in school history, peaking with an all-time school best No. 16 national ranking by ESPN/USA Today.
+He followed that first year with a 9-3 record in his second season with the Falcons, including another win over Missouri.
+After BGSU opened the season with eight consecutive wins, the program cracked both the Associated Press and ESPN/USA Today Top 25 polls for the first time in school history, peaking with an all-time school best No. 16 national ranking by ESPN/USA Today.

 Meyer's BGSU teams were anything but one-dimensional.
-His 2002 team led the nation in red zone production with 61 scores in 63 trips inside the 20 (.968) and were ninth in total offense (448.9 yards per game).
+His 2002 team led the nation in red zone production with 61 scores in 63 trips inside the 20 (.968) and was ninth in total offense (448.9 yards per game).
 Defensively, his 2001 team ranked first in the MAC in scoring, rushing and total defense and his teams led the MAC both years in turnover margin.